 THE HOME FOR ALL RACER INFORMATION AND LINKS

 To the left you will find links for race groups, eligibility, schedules and hotel accommodations for both race weekends.
 If you can’t find what you’re looking for please send us an email .
 The PVGP extends a big thank you to the drivers for making our event possible!

-The Pittsburgh Vintage Grand Prix Association has a rich 34-year history and is enthusiastic about the future.
+The Pittsburgh Vintage Grand Prix Association has a rich 37-year history and is enthusiastic about the future.
 Our two unique race events provide the ideal combination of vintage and historic racing in a complete 10-day motorsport festival.
-For 2017 we kick things off in grand style with a 3-day weekend of vintage sports cars, monoposto and historic race cars on the newly expanded and challenging Pitt Race Complex.
+For 2019 we kick things off in grand style with a 4-day weekend of vintage sports cars, monoposto and historic race cars at the challenging Pitt Race Complex.
 This is followed by a week of motorsport activities throughout Pittsburgh, capped off by the nation’s only vintage street race through the stone-walled, tree-lined streets of Schenley Park in the original spirit of vintage racing that took place on public roads in the 1940s and 1950s.
-All PVGP events benefit charity, with $4.5 million raised to help individuals with autism and developmental disabilities.
+All PVGP events benefit charity, with $5 million raised to help individuals with autism and developmental disabilities.

 This is the only Entry Form available.
 It can be used for either race weekend or for a combined entry.